 The cells taken during the procedure are examined under a microscope and diagnosed as normal or abnormal.
 In some cases, additional testing is needed to make a more definitive diagnosis.
-The FNA doctor will discuss the results with you as well as your doctor.
+The FNA doctor will discuss the results with you as well as with your referring doctor.

 Our team of FNA Specialists at DCL Pathology includes some of the most accomplished in the country.
 We have performed more than 50,000 fine needle biopsies and see patients from throughout Indiana, Illinois, Ohio, Michigan, and Kentucky.
-If your doctor has ordered a lymph node biopsy or you need FNA for any other reason, contact us today.
+If your doctor has ordered a lymph node biopsy, or if you need FNA for any other reason, contact us today.